 Immersive Navigation in XR

-This project explores new ways to navigate XR environments.
-The focus is on creating a simple, intuitive, and immersive user experience.
-At the heart of this experience is “Cosmo,” a voice-controlled assistant powered by OpenAI’s ChatGPT API.
-Cosmo helps users move through the virtual solar system and delivers factual and fun information on request.
+This project explores new ways to navigate XR environments, focusing on a simple, intuitive, and immersive user experience.
+At the heart of this experience is “Cosmo,” a voice-controlled assistant that uses OpenAI’s ChatGPT API for natural language interaction and to provide information about the solar system.
+The entire experience was developed using Unity.

 Core Features